Abyssalwolf/1st_hacknight/README.md

 2. sachin179(https://github.com/sachin179)
 3. AbyssalWolf(https://github.com/Abyssalwolf/)
 ## How it Works ?
-1. The program uses random library to create a random number which can be increased or decreased using the increment and decrement button on the sides respectively.
+The website contains a counter which has options for incrementation and decrementaion.
+A number is displayed
 ## Libraries used
-random
+random\n
-pynecone- 0.1.32
+pynecone- 0.1.32\n
+Python 3.11.0
 ## How to configure
 Instructions for setting up project
 ## How to Run